instantOS/docs/docs/overlays.md

 </div>

 Overlays work similar to drop-down terminals like Guake, but are integrated into the WM and work with any application.
-To create an overlay, press Super + Ctrl + W or drag a window to the top right corner.
-You can now toggle the overlay on or off by pressing Super + W or hovering over the corner.
+To create an overlay, press ++super+ctrl+w++ or drag a window to the top right corner.
+You can now toggle the overlay on or off by pressing ++super+w++ or hovering over the corner.

 The overlay is locked by default which means it can't be closed by accident until it is unlocked.
 Right clicking on it in the title bar resets its